Luminaar/Luminaar.github.io/Pelican/content/python-colorized-terminal.md

 	:::python
     print(colors.RED + colors.UNDERLINE + 'hello world' + colors.ENDC)

-Note: Do not forget to add `colros.ENCD` at the end, otherwise the rest of the output will be colorized.
+Note: Do not forget to add `colors.ENDC` at the end, otherwise the rest of the output will be colorized.